geoff-grav/Gravitate-Issue-Tracker/gravitate-qa-tracker/README.txt

 ==How to Use==

 Enable the Plugin in the Plugins Page.
-The use the default url to access the tracker page "/qatracker"
+The use the "/qatracker" url to access the tracker page

 == Installation ==